avtarman/Artus-3D-Resources/artus_3d_api/README.md

 Provides an API for controlling the Artus 3D dexterous robotic hand.

 **Parameters**:
 - **communication_method**: Communication method to use.
 Can be either 'WiFi' or 'UART'.
-Defaults to 'wifi'.
+Defaults to 'WiFi'.

 **Methods**:
 - **calibrate()**: send calibration command to the hand.